Hazelfire/thesis/index.md

   : Libraries covered in the living review {#tbl:libraries}

-It should be noted that Mizar ended up with a largest package count of
-{{mizarPackageCount}}.
-However, Mizar was an unusual library in that it was large but has no form of structure.
-This meant that each module in the entire library was included in the review.
-Mizar's module size is quite small in comparison to other theorem provers, and the largest single mathematical library could be is Lean's mathlib at {{leanPackageCount}}.

 From these libraries, {{totalPackages}} math modules were classified.
 From these modules, {{totalVerifiedPackages}} were manually verified and classified into an appropriate category.
-The sizes of these libraries are detailed in [@tbl:package_results].
+The sizes of these libraries are detailed in [@tbl:package_results], and further displayed graphically in [@fig:total_itp_modules].

 | Name | Library |Total Packages | Verified Packages | Classified Packages | Excluded Packages |
 |------|-----|---------------|-------------------|---------------------|-------------------|